 1. Power Meter

 A laser power meter is made to measure optical power, which represents the amount of energy delivered per unit time, in a light beam.
 When receiving a pulse train with a high pulse repetition rate, the power meter typically displays only the average power.
-Standard laser power meters come in two types: pyroelectric meters and calorimeters.
+Standard laser power meters typically use either photodiode sensors for low-power CW lasers or thermal sensors like thermopiles and calorimeters for higher-power or pulsed lasers.
+Pyroelectric detectors are used specifically for pulsed laser applications.

 Calorimeters use timed exposure to determine laser power.
 The meters display the average power absorbed on a calibrated display scale and are suitable for measuring the average power output of pulsed or continuous lasers.
 These meters typically have a response time of several seconds.

 Pyroelectric meters, on the other hand, respond to changes in incident energy rather than providing a continuous power reading.
-Pyroelectric meters are the better option for pulsed lasers with pulse repetition rates in the hundreds of kilohertz.
+Pyroelectric meters are best suited for pulsed lasers with repetition rates up to several kilohertz.

 2. Photodiode or Photodetector

 Semiconductor photodiode-based sensors or optical sensors are utilized in instruments to convert incident photons into measurable currents.
-These sensors are highly sensitive and aren’t affected by noise that falls outside their specific spectrum.
+These sensors are highly sensitive within their designated spectral range and naturally reject out-of-band noise.
 They’re ideal for detecting extremely low light levels.
 However, when operating above the milliwatt level, attenuating filters are necessary to prevent saturation.
-Photodiodes have a fast response time, making them convenient for laser tuning and peak detection.
+Their fast response makes them well-suited for real-time laser tuning and detecting rapid power fluctuations.
 However, their spectral range is more limited compared to other sensor technologies.
-These sensors are primarily used for measuring CW laser power.
+These sensors are primarily suited to CW laser measurements in the low to moderate power range.
 Semiconductor/optical sensors are very stable and exhibit significantly higher sensitivity than thermopile sensors.

 3. Thermopile Sensors (Thermal Method)

 Thermopile sensors are versatile and work with many laser types.
-They are capable of measuring continuous wave (CW) laser power, average power in pulsed lasers, and integrating the energy of long pulses.
+They can handle CW lasers, pulsed lasers, and long-pulse energy integration across a wide power range.
 These sensors absorb the laser radiation and convert it into heat, which is then transferred to a heat sink maintained at ambient temperature through convection cooling or water cooling.
 The temperature difference between the absorber and the heat sink is converted into an electrical signal using a thermocouple junction.

 Thermopiles can handle a wide range of input powers without saturation, unlike photodiode-based sensors.
 The spectral range depends on the coating applied to absorb the laser power.
-Typically, a “broadband” coating used on thermopiles will exhibit a relatively flat response from ultraviolet to infrared wavelengths.
+A broadband thermopile coating typically provides a relatively flat spectral response from the near-UV (~200 nm) through the mid-infrared (~10 µm).
 The response time of thermopile sensors varies from several seconds for low-power sensors to up to one minute for kilowatt sensors.
-However, when combined with a coherent meter, a speed-up algorithm improves the response time in most of them to mere seconds.
+Some systems use signal processing algorithms to estimate final power readings more quickly, improving perceived response time to just a few seconds.

 If you need to measure the power output of a CW laser ranging from tens of milliwatts to kilowatts or in the infrared region beyond 1800 nm (where germanium photodiode sensors have limited sensitivity), a thermopile sensor is likely the most suitable choice.